Lifesmarts

 Our outer and inner selves are knocked out of sync when change arrives.
 The real work is getting the mind and body back on the same page.

 Today, on Facebook, I saw a photo of someone standing on a beach and I could recall how the sand felt on my feet and the sensation of wiggling my toes.
-Movement is memorable when it’s lost and my memory of the movement is razor-sharp.
+Movement is memorable when it is lost but my memory of movement is razor-sharp.

 It seems like it was just yesterday when I’d hop out of bed to get ready for work.
 Or, push around furniture and paint walls.
 Geez, those were the days.
 My partner has never known this worker-bee side of me.